comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    `n` values to smaller ones, as this construction for `R` is numerically unstable.
 #.
 Exercise 2.10.
 Added a .conj() to the orthonormality test.
+#.
+Exercises 2, made copies to allow comparison with in-place work.